 As Milo suggested he’d do a page encasing his favourite films, I thought I might as well steal his idea and make my own page, encasing my favourite albums.
 I love music.
 It can add so much to someone’s life, which is why I feel sorry for the people who don’t really listen to it.
 Seriously, in some ways I prefer listening to my favourite music than watching a film, or playing a game.
-I’m not going to write anything about any of the albums other than brief notes, because I’m just keeping this as a simple, straight list of my favourite albums, as this is just an extra page pretty much for my interest.
+I’m not going to write anything about any of the albums other than brief notes, because I’m just keeping this as a simple, straight list of my favourite albums, as this is just an extra page pretty much for my interest to be honest.
 Anyway, in no particular order, here are my favourite albums (to be edited whenever I listen to an amazing album I think deserves a place here):

 Red Hot Chili Peppers:

 My second favourite album.
 Damn funky with the phat beats from Chad Smith and the overall awesomeness from everyone else.

 So much classic tracks, so much guitar shredding, so much brilliance from the Chili Peppers.

 Another masterwork from the best band around, albeit slightly marred by poor production.
 Still, ‘masterwork’.